 Mercurio D. Rivera

-His collection ACROSS THE EVENT HORIZON, edited by Ian Whates (Newcon Press) has been called “weird and wonderful,” with “dizzying switchbacks,“ “a revelation” with “twists followed by more twists heightening a powerful sense of alienation and menace.”
+Tor.com called his collection Across the Event Horizon (Newcon Press), “weird and wonderful,” with “dizzying switchbacks,“ “a revelation” with “twists followed by more twists heightening a powerful sense of alienation and menace.”
 Learn more about Across the Event Horizon here.

-His stories have been translated and published in China, Poland and the Czech Republic.
+Many of his stories have been translated and published in China, Poland and the Czech Republic.

-Mercurio has appeared on several occasions on the radio show Hour of the Wolf on WBAI, where he read a first draft of his story “The Fifth Daniel” and subjected it to a live, on-air critique from his writing group, Altered Fluid.
+Mercurio has appeared several times on the NYC radio show “Hour of the Wolf” on WBAI.
+On one occasion, he read a first draft of his story “The Fifth Daniel” and subjected it to a live, on-air critique from his writing group, Altered Fluid.
 The revised story, re-titled “The Fifth Zhi,” later appeared in Interzone; a podcast of the story can be heard at Escape Pod.

-SF SIGNAL writes: “[T]he story is elegantly written, beautifully atmospheric and filled with some wonderful local colour.
-“Tu Sufrimento Shall Protect Us” is not only the strongest story in the issue, it is also one of the most atmospheric, disturbing and thought-provoking short stories I have ever encountered.
+SF Signal writes: “[T]he story is elegantly written, beautifully atmospheric and filled with some wonderful local colour.
+“Tu Sufrimiento Shall Protect Us” is not only the strongest story in the issue, it is also one of the most atmospheric, disturbing and thought-provoking short stories I have ever encountered.
 If Rivera’s work does not get picked up by one of the Year’s Best anthologies then there really is no justice in the world.”